Basketball Referee

 When advancing the ball downcourt, still in the backcourt, a player passes a ball to another player who to recieve the ball jumps from the the forecourt into the backcourt.
 Is this an over and back violation, and if so why?

-Asked by Ron about 9 years ago
+Asked by Ron almost 10 years ago

 A player is considered to be in the court position where they are standing or if in the air, they are in the court where they have alighted from.
 So to answer the question, the receiver jumped from the front court, caught the ball in air and landed in the back court.
 This is a back court violation.